Chestatee: Our Forgotten Corner of Forsyth County

 The store was a general store, meaning it sold a little bit of everything, from groceries to hardware.
 This provided endless opportunities for comic situations and misunderstandings.
 It was a place where the community gathered to share news, gossip, and the occasional tall tale.

-Older citizens near Chestatee say there indeed was a Jot ‘Em Down store and the likely location was where the post office was located, since nearby farmers had to come there to pick up their mail.
+Older citizens near Chestatee say there indeed was a Jot ‘Em Down store where the post office was located, since nearby farmers had to come there to pick up their mail.

-The other crossroad in Chestatee is GA 369, known as Keith Bridge Road, originally ran east following what today’s map calls Old Keith Bridge Road to cross the Chattahoochee River just south of where it converges with the Chestatee River, on the image above near Keith Bridge Park.
+Crossing Jot ‘Em Down Road in Chestatee is GA 369, known as Keith Bridge Road.
+It originally ran east following what today’s map calls Old Keith Bridge Road to cross the Chestatee River just before it merges into the Chattahoochee River, near where the map image above shows Keith Bridge Park.
+A pioneer of Hall County, George Keith, owned a plantation on the Chestatee River, where the wooden Keith Bridge burned down in 1953.

 0 Comments